 Therapist Messaging Outside of Sessions

 The BetterHelp app allows you to message your therapist in between sessions if you have a question, concern, or idea to discuss later.
 BetterHelp guarantees that your therapist will respond at least twice within a given business week.
 Both of my therapists responded to my questions within a day.
-This is a useful feature for alerting your therapist to a concern you might have or marking down issues you’d like to discuss in more depth at your next session.
+This is a useful feature for alerting your therapist to a concern you might have or to mark down issues you’d like to discuss in more depth at your next session.

 In my opinion, being able to consistently message with your therapist outside of sessions is one of the major benefits of using BetterHelp.
-It’s also a great way to get started with a new therapist — sending over a message of what you’re hoping to accomplish with therapy and your needs can help prepare your therapist for the session.
+It’s also a great way to get started with a new therapist—sending over a message of what you’re hoping to accomplish with therapy and your needs can help prepare your therapist for the session.
 When I used BetterHelp, I was able to avoid an unnecessary session with a therapist who wasn’t a good fit for me by sending an introductory message.

 BetterHelp Cost & Insurance